 This is a surprisingly well-made and heavy velvet cloth that comes with a beautiful matching card pouch.
 Your cards will never look the same on the black velvet cloth background and better yet, you’ll keep them clean and in good condition this way.
 Highly recommended!CHECK PRICE

 Tarot Card Storage Boxes

 Another way to protect your cards and add a bit of extra protection is by keeping their Tarot deck in a storage box or container.
 It also adds that bit of flair and proffesionality when taking your cards out of a nice box!

 My recommendation for a Tarot storage box is this Dharma Objects Wooden Box.
 The details on the top of the box are very well-executed and handcrafted in beautiful Mango wood.
-Besides that, it has a perfect size (not only for cards but also for pendulums and crystals) and it makes a beautiful gift for Tarot lovers!SEE ON AMAZON
+Besides that, it has a perfect size (not only for cards but also for pendulums and crystals) and it makes a beautiful gift for Tarot lovers!CHECK PRICE

 I find that many decks I purchase are beautiful but have relatively flimsy boxes that don’t last long.
 Finding a wooden Tarot box may be a good way to ensure your cards are kept safe.

 Though the real work begins when you sit down to consult your tarot deck, there is also work to be done in the care and maintenance of your deck.

 Keeping the energy of your cards clear and high vibrational will prevent you from getting confusing readings.